-follow site To empower the rural poor in India, MSMF supports three initiatives of Sankurathri Foundation – Education and Vocational Training, Eye Health Care and demand driven Disaster Relief programs.
+To empower the rural poor in India, MSMF supports three initiatives of Sankurathri Foundation – Eye Health Care, Education and Vocational Training, and demand driven Disaster Relief programs.

-- eradicate avoidable blindness by providing accessible and affordable eye care to all, and
+- -Eradicate avoidable blindness by providing accessible and affordable eye care to all

-here The Foundation’s activities are carried from a center established on a serene three acre plot in a rural area, 10 Km from Kakinada town in Andhra Pradesh state on the southeast coast of India.
+The Foundation’s activities are carried from a center established on a serene three acre plot in a rural area, 10 Km from Kakinada town in Andhra Pradesh state on the southeast coast of India.
 It is a town of moderate size with a population of 450,000.
-This town is the head quarters of the East Godavari district, and can be reached either by road or train from Chennai (600 Km), Hyderabad (560 Km) or Visakhapatnam (180 Km).
+This town is the head quarters of the East Godavari district, and can be reached either by road, train, or air from Chennai, Hyderabad, or Visakhapatnam.
+The nearest airport is in Rajahmundry.

 Primary Education: Sarada Vidyalayam

-Sarada Vidyalayam, a primary school from Grades 1 to 7, provides free education to local children.
-In addition to the regular curriculum it offers, the school focuses on discipline and the overall development of the child.
+Education is the only gateway to the human development.
+As such, Sarada Vidyalayam was started in 1992 to provide education to local children.
+In addition to the regular curriculum, the school focuses on discipline and the overall development of the child.